Quick Toolbar Access

 End Sub

-For instructions on how to install the macros, checkout the idiot's guide to installation.
+For instructions on how to install the macros, checkout the installation tutorial.